tmuxinator/tmuxinator/README.md

 # Pass command line options to tmux.
 Useful for specifying a different tmux.conf.
 # tmux_options: -f ~/.tmux.mac.conf

+# Change the command to call tmux.
+This can be used by derivatives/wrappers like byobu.
+# tmux_command: byobu

 windows:
   - editor:
       layout: main-vertical